tashifkhan/JIIT-time-table-website/README.md

 3. **Parser Error**: Check the freaking Excel for errors
 4. **Mobile Issues**: Ensure you're using a modern browser with touch support

-## Contributing

-We welcome contributions to enhance this project!

-1. Fork the repository.
-2. Create a new branch:

-    ```bash
-    git checkout -b feature-name
-    ```

-3. Commit changes and create a pull request.

-## Raising an Issue

-If you encounter any issues or have suggestions, please raise an issue on GitHub:

-1. Go to the [Issues](https://github.com/tashifkhan/JIIT-time-table-website/issues) section of the repository.
-2. Click on the "New Issue" button.
-3. Provide a detailed description of the issue or suggestion.
-4. Submit the issue.

-I appreciate your feedback and contributions!

 ## Future Scope

 - [x] Handelled BCA TimeTable